openstack-k8s-operators/os-diff/README.md

 #### File Vs CRDs

 For file comparison with a CRD, you have to provide the --crd option.
-The name of the service might be needed if the service is describe in the config.yaml previoulsy configured, with a config mapping:
+The name of the service might be needed if the service is described in the config.yaml previously configured, with a config mapping:

 ```
 os-diff diff  examples/glance/glance.conf examples/glance/glance.patch --crd